-- Limits the discussion - Exposes students to timeless policy issues
+- It limits the discussion - It exposes students to timeless policy issues

 While an issue must be discussed in order for the debaters to practice and to learn, the resolution severely limits the scope of that discussion.
 Were the topic choices endless, it would be impossible for the students to adequately prepare to have intelligent discussion and learn proper argumentation skills.